cmayen/paila/README.md

 #### paila-ollama

-The AI / LLM ollama container built with the ollama/ollama:rocm image in order to work with AMD chipsets. (nvidia will be added later.)
+The AI / LLM ollama container built with the ollama/ollama:rocm image in order to work with AMD chipsets, and should use the ollama/ollama:latest for NVIDIA chipsets.

 #### paila-ingest